dasch-swiss/dsp-api/docs/03-apis/api-v2/reading-and-searching-resources.md

 Since the history of changes made to the metadata of a resource is not part of resouce's version history, there are no events describing the changes on metadata elements like its `rdfs:label` or `rdfs:comment`.
 The only record depicting a change in a resource's metadata is the `knora-api:lastModificationDate` of the resource.
-Thus the event `updateResourceMetadat` indicates a change in a resource's metadata, its `knora-api:eventBody` contains the payload needed to update the value of the resource's `lastModificationDate`, see [modifying metadata of a resource](editing-resources.md#modifying-a-resources-metadata).
+Thus the event `updatedResourceMetadata` indicates a change in a resource's metadata, its `knora-api:eventBody` contains the payload needed to update the value of the resource's `lastModificationDate`, see [modifying metadata of a resource](editing-resources.md#modifying-a-resources-metadata).